kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 ### Race clock issues

-As long as it has power and a WiFi signal the race clock *should* operate without any manual intervention.
+As long as it has power and a WiFi signal the race clock *should* operate without any user intervention.

 When CrossMgr is running, the clock should connect to the WebSocket for the lap counter, and the `WebSock` LED will illuminate.
 During the race, the `Net Act` LED should flash approximately once per second, as the race data is refreshed.